Why weight loss is a rigged game

 We are not in the same wrestling ring, but the invisible rules are there for all.
 Depending on who you are, they may change — my friend has hypothyroidism, meaning the game is further rigged against him.

-It’s important to acknowledge this complex interplay of our biology, psychology and societal forces that make this process hard.
+It’s important to acknowledge this complex interplay of our biology, psychology and societal forces that make the process of weight loss hard.
 So we can craft our fitness journeys with love and care — not torture and guilt.

 Do tell us what you think.
 We will publish a select few responses in a special newsletter edition where readers get the platform to voice thoughts, feedback and criticism.